mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 space for traders to store cargo – 1,000 tons capacity is standard.

 Simple repair work may be carried out, although there is often a delay of a few hours before this can begin.
-A few of the more down- at-heel starports will maintain a scrap yard but this lends the port an unfortunate 'Class E air' and is therefore usually avoided.
+A few of the more down-at-heel starports will maintain a scrap yard but this lends the port an unfortunate 'Class E air' and is therefore usually avoided.

 CLASS C

 Starports in this class see a regular flow of traffic and are equipped to deal with all manner of craft, from industrial transports to pleasure yachts.
 More significant than that, and the feature which elevates them